 Want to meet others with an interest in philosophy?
 Philsoc might be for you

-As part of my job I am President of the OUDCE Philosophical Society (Philsoc).
+As part of the job I did until 2021 I was President of the OUDCE Philosophical Society (Philsoc).
 This is a huge privilege.
 Members are enthusiastically committed to philosophy and, though most can only study around the edges of their job, they can become very good at it.
 Here is what they say about themselves:

 “The Philosophical Society is a community of enthusiastic amateur philosophers.
 The Society was founded in 1973 by Dr Tony Chadwick, Staff Tutor in Philosophy at the Oxford University Department for External Studies, the predecessor of OUDCE.
 It has over 356 members, a number of them from outside the UK.”